 The CA model requires the ecotoxicological characterisation of every mixture component.
-However, such data are often lacking for CECs.
+However, such data are often lacking for CECs, including pharmaceuticals (Spilsbury et al., 2023) and pesticides (Li et al., 2023).
 Those gaps are therefore often bridged by in silico methods such as QSARs.
 However, the resulting uncertainties are often not comprehensively evaluated and integrated into the risk assessment.
 It is important to note that QSARs for mixtures of chemicals with distinct modes of action are inherently less robust compared to predictions for a single mechanism of action (Escher and Hermens, 2002).
 Therefore, describing these uncertainties will identify important data gaps and their impact on the final risk estimate.

-90 In recent decades, Chile witnessed a notable increase in agricultural production, resulting in a 91 corresponding increase in pesticide usage (Coria and Elgueta, 2022).
-The Central Valley, where the River Aconcagua is located, is characterised by agricultural activities, and several studies have 92 93 investigated the presence of pesticides and their transformation products in surface waters within this region (Climent et al., 2019; Giordano et al., 2011; Montory et al., 2017) (Inostroza et al., accepted -94 95 Data in Brief Journal).
-Although wastewater treatment facilities are widely distributed throughout the country, with a high coverage rate of 96.6% among the urban population (OECD/ECLAC, 2016), it is 96 97 noteworthy that only two-thirds of urban households are connected to advanced wastewater treatment plants (secondary or tertiary treatment).
-Additionally, wastewater treatment coverage remains limited 98 99 in rural areas (OECD/ECLAC, 2016).
+The monitoring of CECs and the assessment of their associated risks have been increasingly conducted in developed countries within Europe and North America.
+Nevertheless, there is a substantial lack of data regarding South America.
+In recent decades, Chile witnessed a notable increase in agricultural production, resulting in a corresponding increase in pesticide usage (Coria and Elgueta, 2022).
+The Central Valley, where the River Aconcagua basin is located, is characterised by agricultural activities, and several studies have investigated the presence of pesticides and their transformation products in surface waters within this region (Climent et al., 2019; Giordano et al., 2011; Inostroza et al., 2023a; Montory et al., 2017).
+An additional source of organic micropollutants are WWTPs (Neale et al., 2017).
+Although wastewater treatment facilities are widely distributed throughout the country, with a high coverage rate of 96.6 % among the urban population (OECD/ ECLAC, 2016), it is noteworthy that only two-thirds of urban households are connected to advanced wastewater treatment plants (secondary or tertiary treatment).
+Additionally, wastewater treatment coverage remains limited in rural areas (OECD/ECLAC, 2016).

-- Monitoring studies that focus on assessing the environmental risks of organic chemicals in Chile's aquatic environment, particularly in streams and rivers, are scarce.
+Monitoring studies that focus on assessing the environmental risks of organic chemicals in Chile's aquatic environment, particularly in streams and rivers, are scarce.
 In comparison, coastal areas have received slightly more attention, with some studies quantifying the presence of antibiotics (Buschmann et al., 2012), endocrine-disrupting chemicals (Bertin et al., 2011), and industrial chemicals (Salamanca et al., 2019).
-This may reflect the broader situation in countries of the Global South, including Chile, where outdated monitoring programs and inadequate water management frameworks persist (OECD/ECLAC, 2016). - 107 This study, therefore, implements a multi-scenario mixture risk assessment for the River Aconcagua - basin, located in Central Chile.
-It incorporates various exposure scenarios to account for non-detectsand CECs with missing empirical ecotoxicological data.
-We propose a novel strategy for identifying - and prioritising mixture risk drivers within complex environmental mixtures.
+This may reflect the broader situation in countries of the Global South, including Chile, where outdated monitoring programs and inadequate water management frameworks persist (OECD/ECLAC, 2016).

+This study, therefore, implements a multi-scenario mixture risk assessment for the River Aconcagua basin, located in Central Chile.
+It incorporates various exposure scenarios to account for non-detects and CECs with missing empirical ecotoxicological data.
+We propose a novel strategy for identifying and prioritising mixture risk drivers within complex environmental mixtures.

-111 2.
-Material and methods
+2. Material and methods

-112 2.1.
+2.1.
 Case study area - River Aconcagua Basin

-The River Aconcagua (143 km long) is located in Central Chile and its basin drains an area of 7,338 113 114 km.
-The basin is characterised by a Mediterranean climate with warm, dry summers (October to March) 115 and wet, cool winters (May to August) marked by intense and irregular rain (Amigo and Ramírez, 1998).
-There are half a million residents in this river basin, and it supports 12% of Chile's national 116 117 agriculture and 4% of its copper production, respectively (COCHILCO, 2020).
-Roughly 7.6% of the total river basin is devoted to agriculture, with more than 90% of the cropland (avocado and grapes) 118 concentrated in the Lower and Putaendo sub-basins (Webb et al., 2021).
-Moreover, ten middle-sized 119 WWTPs, featuring aeration ponds and activated sludge technologies, are located across the basin, 120 serving about 405,000 residents.
-However, only five of them discharge directly into the main course of 121 122 the River Aconcagua and the others discharge into its tributaries (Inostroza et al., accepted - Data in 123 Brief Journal).
+The River Aconcagua (143 km long) is located in Central Chile and its basin drains an area of 7338 km2.
+The basin is characterised by a Mediterranean climate with warm, dry summers (October to March) and wet, cool winters (May to August) marked by intense and irregular rain (Amigo and Ramírez, 1998).
+There are half a million residents in this river basin, and it supports 12 % of Chile's national agriculture and 4 % of its copper production, respectively (COCHILCO, 2020).
+Roughly 7.6 % of the total river basin is devoted to agriculture, with >90 % of the cropland (avocado and grapes) concentrated in the Lower and Putaendo sub-basins (Webb et al., 2021).
+Moreover, ten middle-sized WWTPs, featuring aeration ponds and activated sludge technologies, are located across the basin, serving about 405,000 residents.
+However, only five of them discharge directly into the main course of the River Aconcagua and the others discharge into its tributaries (Inostroza et al., 2023a).